dialogic-godot/dialogic/README.md

     - New property: `Box size` set the width and height of the dialogue box in pixels
     - New property: `Alignment` you can now align the text displayed (Left, Center, Right)
   - Glossary was renamed to Definitions.
 I feel like Definitions cover both variables and lore a bit better.
+  - Definitions
+    - Only two types for now.
+Variables and Extra Information.
+    - Case sensitive matching in the `If Condition Event`
   - The events now emit signals.
 Thank you [Jesse Lieberg](https://github.com/GammaGames) for your first contribution!

 To view the full changelog [click here](https://github.com/coppolaemilio/dialogic/blob/master/CHANGELOG.md).